GulgDev/SigmaScript/README.md

 DOM lib allows you to manipulate the DOM.
 Use `dom_title` to change the title of the page.
 Use `dom_create` to create a new element.
 Use `dom_find` to query an element by selector.
 Use `dom_append` to append a child to an element.
 Use `dom_remove` to remove an element.
 Use `dom_add_class`, `dom_remove_class`, `dom_toggle_class` to change element classes.
 Use `dom_set_text` or `dom_set_html` to change the contents of an element.
 Use `dom_get_attr` and `dom_set_attr` to change attributes of an element.
 Use `dom_css` to change CSS properties of an element.
 There are `dom_body` and `dom_head` to quickly access document body and head.

 #### Fn
-Fn lib allows you to create callbacks.
-Use `fn` to create a callback from function with given name.
-Use `call` to call wrapped function.
+Fn lib allows you to call lambda functions using `call`.

 #### Ref
 Ref lib allows you to create references to objects.
 Use `ref` to create a reference.
 Use `ref_get` and `ref_set` to get/set the current value of reference.